14likhit/Ainak/README.md

 # Ainak

-Ainak is Image Searching app usinf flickr apis.
+Ainak is Image Searching app using flickr apis.

 # Tech